Curious about Deep Learning? Read on for a mathematics and jargon free crash course in Deep Learning and Artificial Neural Networks!

 The Anatomy of an Artificial Neural Network

 Feed Forward ANNs organise their nodes into three distinct layers, with output from each layer being fed in to the next.
+Information flows in one direction, hence the Feed Forward name.

 - Input Layer: The Input Layer provides an entry point for incoming data.
 As such it needs to match the format or "shape" of the expected input.
 For example, an RGB image 28 pixels high and 28 pixels wide might require an Input Layer of 2352 nodes organised into a 3D structure (28 x 28 x 3).
 In such a structure each node would represent the Red, Green or Blue value for a given pixel.